Shoplifting Charges and Retail Theft in Pennsylvania Explained

 • An employee who under-rings merchandise for friends or customers, thereby depriving the merchant of the full value of an item or items.

-In addition, if a merchant suspects that you have shoplifted in their store, they have the right to detain you for an amount of time that is reasonable to determine if a theft occurred and to contact law enforcement.
+If a merchant suspects you of shoplifting, they have the right to detain you for a reasonable amount of time to determine if a theft occurred.

 • Less than $150 AND it is the first offense: A summary offense, a fine of not less than $100 and not more than $250 and up to 90 days in jail;